Phenylpiracetam: Doping in sport

-Phenylpiracetam has been shown to posses a stimulant action in animal models and thus appears on the list of stimulants banned for in-competition use by the World Anti-Doping Agency.
+Phenylpiracetam has stimulant effects and may be used as a doping agent in sport.
+As a result, it is on the list of stimulants banned for in-competition use by the World Anti-Doping Agency (WADA).
 This list is applicable in all Olympic sports.
+Owing to its unique stimulant properties among racetams, phenylpiracetam is the only racetam on the WADA prohibited list.